Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 With the machine powered off:

-.When your CentOS has rebooted, log back in as your system admin account (using SSH if possible, since it’s nicer than the console).
+Boot from local drive.When your CentOS has rebooted, log back in as your system admin account (using SSH if possible, since it’s nicer than the console).

-Change the ownership and group to you of any remaining root
+Change the ownership and group to you of any remaining root owner

 or group files anywhere in your CentOS system admin account.
 (If you’ve

-done your work carefully, there should be nothing owned by root
+done your work carefully, there should be nothing owned by root.)

--owned files as an indication that someone has
+root-owned files as an indication that someone has

 broken into the system.
-Don’t leave root
+Don’t leave root-owned

-files in your own CentOS sysadmin account.root
+files in your own CentOS sysadmin account.root files in your CLS

 assignment directories.
 This is intentional: don’t delete these!Run the Fetch and Checking Program to verify your work so far.